Autumn / Fall Cocktails

 With: Bison vodka, apple juice, lime juice

-We say: Tatanka is a Native American word for buffalo and refers to the Bison grass flavoured vodka the cocktail is based on - can be equally served straight-up, is a simply and very delicious drink.
+We say: Tatanka is a Native American word for buffalo and refers to the Bison grass flavoured vodka the cocktail is based on - can be equally served straight-up, is a simple and very delicious drink.

 Thyme Will Tell Sour